 The best way to avoid gum recession is to get regular check-ups with a dentist after every six months.
 Brushing should be done properly with the lightest force twice daily especially at bedtime.
 For effective and comfortable brushing, a soft bristle toothbrush is recommended.
 In addition, it isn’t enough to brush teeth twice a day.
 Flossing is also extremely important and should be done at least once daily.
 It removes food particles from areas where the brush cannot reach such as below the gum line and in between the teeth.

-Gum recession can be decreased by teaching the patients correct brushing technique.
-For patients with gum recession, the brush should be placed in such a way that half of the bristles are present on gum line and half on the tooth surface.
+Gum recession can be decreased by teaching the patients the correct brushing technique.
+For patients with gum recession, the brush should be placed in such a way that half of the bristles are present on the gum line and half on the tooth surface.
 Gentle, short, back and forth vibratory motion is recommended, followed by movement of the brush towards the chewing surface of the tooth.
 This technique stimulates the gingiva and precludes further tissue destruction.

 If your teeth are misaligned, you should ensure getting proper alignment with the help of braces because there is a risk of developing gum recession otherwise.
 In addition, destructive habits such a holding a pencil in between the teeth should be avoided.
 Patients tend to do such things when they are occupied with some kind of thought process.
 One needs to be mindful of such habits because these lead to problems like gum recession.